uadmin/uadmin/docs/api.rst

 API Documentation
 =================
-Here are all available functions in the uAdmin, their syntax, and how to use them in the project.
+Here are all public functions in the uAdmin, their syntax, and how to use them in the project.

 * `uadmin.Action`_
 * `uadmin.AdminPage`_